 - Pulp/Paper Mill

 - Large Scale Secondary Manufacturing

-- Pellet Plant
+- o Pellet Plant

-- Plywood Plant
+- o Plywood Plant

-- Fibreboard
+- o Fibreboard

 - Log Home Building

 - Fence Post Manufacturing

 - Small Scale Secondary Manufacturing

-- o Furniture Manufacturing
+- Furniture Manufacturing

 - Flooring/Wainscoting Manufacturing

 - Decking Manufacturing

 - Bioenergy Plant

 The construction of the Prince Rupert Port (section 5.3) will also assist in the sustainability of large and small scale manufacturing plants.
 It will provide a close ground shipping point (500 km) for product export, as well as the shortest shipping route to Asia and decreased export costs in the utilization of empty backhaul containers.
-Small-scale manufacturing plants could include light manufacturing and treatment/processing of wood products.
-In the case of specialty mill operations, a wood window/door manufacturer has been previously identified in RDBN's Economic Development Action Plan, and could be the type of value added process suitable for the Electoral Area.
-In addition, the rural nature of Electoral Area E allows the development of Heavy Industrial uses, subject to the site being suitable for that activity.
-Examples of this could include a pellet plant, or fibreboard, plywood, and fencepost manufacturing activities.
-Most notably, these uses could be directly linked to co-generation/biomass projects in the surrounding larger centres, like Burns Lake.
-Both the warehousing and community kiln operations provide support to smaller operators that may wish to undertake a niche activity within the forest products industry (furniture for example).

-In summary, Electoral Area E is one of the stronger areas regarding availability of biomass.
-The existing community forest ensures the long-term sustainability and access to fibre products for a range of users.
-This offers further opportunity for all types of manufacturing, from large scale pellet or pulp and paper mills, to small niche manufacturers that selectively utilize forest resources on a very small scale.
-The latter opportunity could include specialty industries like furniture manufactures, and are especially valuable when looking at opportunities for pine beetle damaged wood.
+A notable strength for Electoral Area G is the existing number of modern forestry plants that already operate in the District of Houston.
+While limiting access to saw logs, the plants provide a good supply of biomass and forestry residue for secondary manufacturing opportunities.
+Small-scale secondary manufacturing plants could include light manufacturing and treatment/processing of wood products.
+In the case of specialty mill operations, a Shingle and Shake Mill has been previously identified in the gap analysis within the RDBN's Economic Development Action Plan, and could be the type of value added process suitable for the Electoral Area.
+As well, the Houston/Topley/Granisle Rural Official Community Plan does not specifically restrict heavy industrial development in the rural area, so there is a possibility for secondary manufacturing at a larger scale.
+Both the warehousing and community kiln operations provide support to smaller operators that may wish to undertake a niche activity within the forest products industry.